Achilles Tendon Rupture

 A staggering 20%-30% of Achilles tendon ruptures are missed.
 Thompson (calf squeeze) test is 96% sensitive and 93% sensitive.
 Unfortunately, some health practitioners fail to perform this simple clinical test.

-Ultrasound examination or an MRI can confirm an Achilles tendon rupture.
+An ultrasound examination or an MRI can confirm an Achilles tendon rupture.

 Totally Ruptured Achilles Tendon Treatment